plotly/plotly.github.io/_posts/2015-05-20-how-to-color-points-of-a-scatter-plot-by-third-column.md

 actioncall: make a scatter plot
 ---

+#How to Color Points of a Scatter Plot by a Third Column

 ###Step 1 : Set up the grid

 We’ve already entered the [sepal and petal data](https://plot.ly/~Dreamshot/3249) into Plotly.